tfassbender/NoteBookService_docker/README.md

 ### IOError: Can not read file in context: <path_to_docker_dir>/logs/notebook_service.log

 File is created by root.
-Just delete to fix the problem.
+Just change permissions to 777 or delete to fix the problem.